 During an accident in a nuclear reactor, a strong energetic interaction between reactor coolant and structural materials occurs.
 Such an aggressive energetic interaction is the root of most transient structural problems by which reactor design and safety systems are largely influenced.
 By limiting our perspective to individual disciplines, we will never be able to comprehensively understand these safety issues, unnecessarily relying on empiricism that slows down the introduction of new fuel designs with years of exhaustive experiments.
-Our research team's multidisciplinary expertise in both material mechanics and thermal hydraulics has afforded a new insight that has led to scientific discoveries on thermal shock of materials and flow accelerated corrosion – both of which have significant ramifications for reactor safety and design.
+Our research team's multidisciplinary expertise in both material mechanics and thermal hydraulics has afforded a new insight that has led to scientific discoveries on thermal shock of materials.

 In the ceramic science community, improving thermal shock tolerance has long been the goal of much research.
 We produced nanostructure coating to enhance the hydrophobicity of material surface and reduce stress from thermal shock caused by liquid droplet impingements, and as a result, produced material that is resistant to thermal shock.
 This work therefore opens up new avenues for resistance to thermal shocks in a wide range of applications.

 The high power operation has long been an unquestioned norm of nuclear reactor design for the economic reason.
 However, excess power is a key factor that negatively affects the safety of the power plant.
 The current reactor core power density necessitates complex Emergency Core Cooling System (ECCS).
 The heavy reliance on ECCS for accident coping strategy made the reactor inherently vulnerable to accidents occurred by a coincidental alignment of failures in designed ECCS.
 We are currently re-examining the LWR power density and developing a groundbreaking next-generation water reactor with low power density